-Broadly, my research program considers how family relationships are shaped by individual characteristics and larger cultural and socioeconomic contexts to influence caregiver well-being, parenting and coparenting behaviors, and early childhood social and emotional development.
+Broadly, my research program considers how individual characteristics and larger cultural and socioeconomic contexts influence caregiver well-being, parenting and coparenting behaviors, early teacher-child relationships, and early childhood development.
 My focus is on identification of family strengths among disadvantaged families.

 Specifically, my research focuses on understanding how caregivers, including parents, support network members, grandmothers and teachers, influence young children directly through interactions with children, and indirectly through relationships with each other.
 Considering other family members or adults who play significant support and caregiving roles is especially relevant to child development in disadvantaged and ethnic minority communities.

 Typologies of Family Partnerships in Head Start: Links to Children’s School Readiness.
 This secondary data analysis project, which focuses on the ways families and teachers work together to impact the school readiness of children attending Head Start, was funded by the Administration for Children and Families.Collaborators include Katherine Paschall (Child Trends) and Ann Mastergeorge (Texas Tech University).